 Found 0 - 10 results of 65 programs matching keyword "chromosphere solar prominences"

+At the time, Webcasting technology was in its infancy, and this first live Webcast ever of a solar eclipse broke existing records for the number of viewers.
+Watch the archived Webcast here, or just click on the images below for still photos of eclipse highlights.
 Join Exploratorium scientists Paul Doherty and Isabel Hawkins for a live webcast as they share information about the Rosetta Mission, which is due to be "woken up" on January 20th, 2014.
 Rosetta is a spacecraft en route to Comet 67P/Churyumov-Gerasimenko, where it will make the most detailed study of a comet ever attempted.
 Watch the beginning of Venus’s transit across the disk of the sun, one of the rarest astronomical events.
 Watch the conclusion of Venus’s 6.5-hour journey across the disk of the sun, one of the rarest astronomical events.
 Senior Exploratorium Scientist, Paul Doherty demonstrates how you can make your own sun viewer.
 You can safely view sunspots, eclipses and transits with this equipment that you may have laying around the house!

 To learn more about the upcoming Transit of Venus visit: http://www.exploratorium.edu/venus/question3.html This After Dark event presented a collection of objects, organizations, and activities use various alternative energy sources, and also looked at sustainably raised food.